saltant-org/saltant/README.md

 the container.
 Specifically, a task type defines

 + a container image
-+ a path to an executable script inside of the container
++ a path to an executable script inside the container
++ paths to the logs and results directories inside the container
 + a set of environment variables to consume from the host machine
 + a set of argument names for which task instances must provide values
 + a set of default values for the above argument names
-+ a set of directories on the host machine to bind to directories within the container

 ### Task queues